Wood Baseball Bats and Billets

 Custom Bats are Our Specialty:

 Just send us your favorite bat and we will make an exact copy of it.
-(NO SET-UP FEES)

-Save your broken bats:
+(NO SET-UP FEES) Save your broken bats

 Broken bats will work as patterns as long as they are complete, still in 1 piece and not broken too badly.

 If we send you a UPS label the cost to ship us your broken or unbroken, favorite bat would be $15.
-If you don't have UPS pickup at your location, you would have to drop off at a UPS drop off point.

-Finished bats include our secret finish and hardening process that makes ash as hard as maple and maple even harder.
+Finished bats include our secret finish and hardening process that makes ash

 Above bats still have the ends on them.
-If you have some woodworking tools, and you want to finish the bats yourself, this is the way to go.
+If you have some woodworking tools,

-You will save $24 per bat, but you will have to stain and finish them yourself, and cut the ends off.
-We can provide our decal for the trademark for $2.
+You will save $24 per bat, but you will have to stain and finish them yourself,

-Here are a few of our Bat Models
+Here are a few of our Bat Models Below

 All models are available in Ash, Birch and Hard Maple.

-*Hickory or *Red Oak may not be available all the time.
+Most bat styles are available up to 36" long. *Hickory or *Red Oak may not be available all the time.

 Model 271 - Shown in Ash with orange stained barrel and handle Weight rating: MEDIUM ENDLOADED

 This traditional model 271 is probably the most popular bat in use today.
+2.5" tapered barrel, 15/16" handle with 1-7/8" diameter knob.

 Model C271 - Shown in Ash with orange stained barrel and black stained handle Weight rating: BALANCED

 The model C271 has the standard 271 handle and knob with a smaller 2.4" tapered barrel.
-This allows us to use a dense billet to make -3 weights.
+This allows us to use a dense billet to make

 Model BR271 - Shown in Ash with red stained barrel and natural handle.
 Weight rating: MEDIUM ENDLOADED

 The model BR271 has a 271 handle and knob with a Babe Ruth barrel.
 2.5" long barrel, 15/16" handle with 1-15/16" diameter knob.

 Great design for the player who likes to use long bats.

 Model 271BB (BIG BARREL) - Shown in Ash with flamed barrel and natural handle Weight rating: END LOADED

-Our model 271BB is has the same handle and knob as the traditional 271 but has a max 2.61" barrel and a longer hitting surface with less taper.
+surface with less taper.
 If you like an end loaded bat with extreme pop and a flared handle then this is the bat for you.

 15/16" handle with 1-7/8" diameter knob.
-Because of the large barrell diameter, this bat style is only available as a -0 weight drop or greater.
+Because of the large barrell diameter, this bat style is only available

 Model A71 - Shown in Hard Maple with natural handle and barrel Weight rating: MEDIUM ENDLOADED

 This model is similar to the traditional Model 271 but has a thicker handle.
-It features a balanced feel with a 1" thick handle and 2-1/2"barrel.
+It features a balanced feel with a 1" thick

 Model BB25 - Shown in Red Oak with natural barrel and black stained handle Weight rating: MEDIUM ENDLOADED

-The model BB25 was designed and made famous by Barry Bonds.
-It has the huge 2.5" mushroom knob with 2.5" diameter barrel and 1" handle.
+barrel and 1" handle.
 Barry gripped up 2" but some guys don't.
-Because of the large barrell diameter, this bat style is only available as a -0 weight drop or greater.
+Because of the large barrell diameter, this bat style is

 Model 100 - Shown in Ash with flamed barrel and natural handle Weight rating: ENDLOADED

-Because of the large barrell diameter, this bat style is only available as a -0 weight drop or greater.
+which is only (1.8") diameter.
+Because of the large barrell diameter, this bat style is only available as a -0 weight drop or heavier.

 Model AP5 - Shown in Ash with natural barrel and handle Weight rating: MEDIUM ENDLOADED

-This is the bat style that Albert Pujols uses.
-It is a combination of a 243 knob with a 271 flared handle, similar to a 110 with a long hitting surface.
+This is the bat style that Albert Pujols used.
+It is a combination of a 243 knob with a 271 flared handle, similar to a 110

 Model 243 - Shown in Ash with natural handle and flamed barrel Weight rating: MEDIUM ENDLOADED

 This traditional model 243 is probably the 2nd most popular bat in use today.
+2.5" barrel, 15/16" handle with 1-7/8" diameter knob.

 Model 243SB (SMALL BARREL) - Shown in Ash with natural handle, black stripe and gray stained barrel Weight rating: BALANCED